jamesroberts/fastwsgi/README.md

 FastWSGI is an ultra fast WSGI server for Python 3.

-It is a sub 1000 line Python extension written in C. It uses [libuv](https://github.com/libuv/libuv) and [llhttp](https://github.com/nodejs/llhttp) under the hood for blazing fast performance.
+Its written in C and uses [libuv](https://github.com/libuv/libuv) and [llhttp](https://github.com/nodejs/llhttp) under the hood for blazing fast performance.

 ## Supported Platforms